tbali0524/playground-c2779db2/markdowns/code-repo.md

 ## Excluding some files from your repo

 There can be files that you don't want to commit into your repository, especially if they are changing frequently.

+Examples:

-For example, in the previous chapter we redirected the output of our local php run into a `output_01.txt` file.
+* In the previous chapter we redirected the output of our local php run into a `output_01.txt` file.
-Other example: we will introduce some dev tools in later chapters which will create a cache file to speed up subsequent runs.
+* We will introduce some dev tools in later chapters which will create a cache file to speed up subsequent runs.

 You can add a `.gitignore` file to your repo directory, listing all the patterns to exclude.
-For example:
+For example, this is my gitignore file for my 'CG solutions' repo:

 ```bash
 /.temp/